 In 2018, former Gov. Andrew Cuomo and Mayor Bill de Blasio each introduced comprehensive plans to address the problem.
 Their efforts followed decades of researchers, birthworkers and policy experts highlighting evidence-based solutions that could cut the maternal mortality rate by half.

 Both plans contained policies and programs aimed at improving data collection and reporting, access to full spectrum doula and midwifery, and quality of hospital care.
-Unlike COVID-19 deaths, which both the city’s Department of Health and Mental Hygiene and New York State Department of Health (NYSDOH) release provisional data on in realtime, official maternal mortality and morbidity rates take years to publish.
+Unlike COVID-19 deaths, which both the city’s Department of Health and Mental Hygiene and New York State Department of Health (NYSDOH) release provisional data on in real–time, official maternal mortality and morbidity rates take years to publish.

 But as the pandemic flooded city hospitals, many of the shortcomings of those initiatives that birth workers testified to in city and state oversight hearings emerged.
 Marginalized New Yorkers bore the consequences.